Chicken and Rice Soup

 When the temperatures outside are frigid, there is nothing better than sitting down to a warm bowl of soup.
+I love soup recipes.
 Especially if that soup is filled with wholesome ingredients like shredded chicken, tender brown rice and veggies.

 Everyone needs a classic chicken and rice soup recipe in their back pocket, and this one is made with just a few simple ingredients.
 This soup recipe is easy to customize based on what you have on hand.
 I’ll give you some suggestions and tips below.